Inventory and Record of Condition

 Take a look at the links below, which more fully explain the value of a reliable inventory.
 It's perhaps worth noting that it takes considerable time to prepare an inventory - over an hour for an unfurnished 1-bed flat, to perhaps 4 or 5 hours or more for a furnished villa.

-At the end of the tenancy, we can check out your tenant, noting the presence and condition of all contents against the ingoing inventory, and let you have a detailed Check-out Report.
-Along with the ingoing Inventory Report, that will enable you to present indsisputable evidence to an adjudicator should that become necessary.
+Under our managed services we will check out your tenant at the end of the tenancy, noting the presence and condition of all contents against the ingoing inventory, and produce a detailed Check-out Report.
+This will enable indisputable evidence to be presented to an adjudicator should that become necessary.